 German Butterball Potato

-Use full rates of Jung's Potato Food 15-15-15 (51030), Algoflash All-Purpose Liquid Fertilizer 6-6-6 (51085), or Neptune Fish & Seaweed Fertilizer 2-3-1
+Potatoes are a moderate feeders that benefits from regular fertilization.
+Use full rates of Jung Potato Food 15-15-15, ALGOplus All Purpose 6-6-6 liquid fertilizer, or Neptune Fish & Seaweed Fertilizer 2-3-1